 KM: You know, it’s really hard.
 I love action-comedy pieces.
 I love Ghostbusters, Lethal Weapon and Die Hard.
 To me, they’re the perfect mix of action and comedy.

-To me, it was just about teaming up with people that I knew had that same sense of humor.
-We just set out at least to lean that way, really making sure that we treated [the Turtles] as real, the stakes as being real.
-When you do that, then you create that real drama and the real character-based stuff, and it’s no problem for you to then sort of crack a joke or something if you need to.
+For this movie, it was just about teaming up with people that I knew had that same sense of humor.
+We set out at least to lean that way, really making sure that we treated [the Turtles] as real, the stakes as being real.
+When you do that, you create real drama and the real character-based stuff, and it’s no problem for you to then sort of crack a joke or something if you need to.

-AV: What was the most challenging aspect of writing and directing this film?
+AV: What was the most challenging aspect of writing and directing TMNT?

-KM: It was making sure that we hit that core demographic that loves the Turtles.
+KM: It was making sure that we hit the core demographic that loves the Turtles.
 I think that was sort of the big thing.
-We wanted to make sure that we serviced those people, because they’re the ones who grew up with the Turtles the first time.
+We wanted to make sure that we serviced those people, because they’re the ones who grew up with the Turtles.

 AV: In other interviews, you’ve mentioned that you didn’t want celebrity voices for the Turtles.
 But you got celebrity voices for the supporting characters…

-KM: Yeah, because I’m a complete sell-out – nah, I’m just kidding. [laughs] No, we were really adamant about the Turtles.
+KM: Yeah, because I’m a complete sell-out — nah, I’m just kidding. [laughs] We were really adamant about the Turtles.
 To me, that was sort of my Waterloo, in terms of casting.
-I just really wanted to make sure that when you heard the Turtles, you just heard the Turtles.
+I really wanted to make sure that when you heard the Turtles, you heard just the Turtles.
 You didn’t hear Tom Cruise doing the voice of Leonardo.
 We’re sort of the anti-DreamWorks, in that respect.
 And that was a hard one, because we’re talking about the four heroes in the movie.

 When we talked about the other voice casting, we still cast all those voices due to the characters.
 We weren’t really worried about stunt casting.
 You know, Sarah Michelle [Gellar] just fit the character of April, which was really great.
 Patrick Stewart was a great bad guy.
 Everything fit.
-So I never really felt like we were trying to show for that celebrity.
+So, I never really felt like we were trying to show-off any celebrity.

 AV: Could you elaborate on any scenes or concepts cut from the film?